-L.limit,ch; R.limit,ch - range values in channels, where the search of peaks will be performed.
+L.limit, R.limit are the boundary channels of the range where the search of peaks will be performed.

 Level is the extreme value of the parameter related to the statistical significance of peaks.
 If this value is exceeded, a peak is accepted and added to the table; otherwise, the peak is rejected.
 The value of parameter Level can vary within the range from 0.5 (all the peaks, even those close to fluctuation peaks, are accepted) to 5 (only the most prominent peaks featuring significant difference from statistical fluctuations are accepted).
 The optimum value of this dimensionless quantity is 3.